jnavila/plotkicadsch/docs/index.md

 First off, you have to know which files you need to follow in version control and which other ones you just want the version control system to ignore.

-Concerning libraries, Kicad is very helpful in that it maintains a cache library of all the components used in the schematics of a project.
+Concerning libraries of components, Kicad is well-behaved in that it maintains a cache library of all the components presently used in the schematics of a project.
 The presence of this file means that you don't need to check into version all the libraries from which you pulled the components, but that the project folder already contains all that is needed to open all the schematic sheets.
 The main files for a project named `myboard` that are followed under version control are:

  * the `.pro` file which is main project file, e.g, `myboard.pro`
  * the `.sch` files that represent the schematic sheets.